Device Management Standards

-You should ensure that your IT support partner has appropriate plans in place to manage them all.
+You should ensure that your Education Technology Support Partner has appropriate plans in place to manage them all.

 Windows 10, includes a feature called “Device Optimisation”.
 This allows devices to download updates from local devices as well as from the internet.
 This can result in lots of simultaneous downloads from the internet, or from your school IT network, which can consume all available bandwidth if not configured correctly.

 Settings for Device Optimisation should be managed in line with the Standards outlined previously.
 Schools should ensure that all new Windows 10 devices have been built to their required specifications before they are deployed onto the school IT network.